 RIDE has identified five high-quality instructional practices as essential to the effective implementation of standards and high-quality curriculum in all content areas (see figure 14).
 These practices are emphasized across all the curriculum frameworks and are supported by the design of the high-quality curriculum materials.
-They also strongly align with the High-Quality Instructional Framework for MLLs to Thrive, the High-Leverage Practices (HLPs) for Students with Disabilities, and RIDE's teacher evaluation system.
+They also strongly align with the High-Leverage Practices (HLPs) for Students with Disabilities, and RIDE's teacher evaluation system.
 Next is a brief description of each practice and what it looks like in the arts.

-Clarity of Learning Goals
+Clarity of

+Learning

+Goals